epfml/getting-started/README.md

 **Prepare your code:** While you are waiting to get access, create a GitHub repository where you will implement your code.
 Irrespective of our cluster or this guide, it is best practice to keep track of your code with a GitHub repo.

-**Prepare Weights and Biases:** For logging the results of your experiments, you can use [Weights and Biases](https://wandb.ai/).
+**Prepare Weights and Biases and HuggingFace:** For logging the results of your experiments, you can use [Weights and Biases](https://wandb.ai).
 Create an account if you don't already have one.
-You will need an API key to later log your experiments.
+You will need an API key to log your experiments.
+The same goes for the [Huggingface Hub](https://huggingface.co) if you want to use their hosted models.

 The following are just a bunch of commands you need to run to get started.
 If you do not understand them in detail, you can copy-paste them into your terminal :)